Robin-Lai-YY/CPEN400Q-Final-Project/README.md

 are not part of the public API, but might be interesting regardless, as examples of how the library can be used.

-## Software Limitations
-We found that `jax.vmap` is incompatible with the noise model in Qiskit Aer.
-As a workaround, we use a regular loop to replace `jax.vmap` when running the circuit on a noisy device.

 ### Development notes

 Before committing, remember to follow these steps: